Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

   }
   ```

-To see the different configurations of default and non-default paths in action, please check out our dedicated [Samples](../../Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](../../Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md).
+To see the different configurations using default and non-default paths in action, please check out our dedicated [Samples](../../Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](../../Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md).

 ## ESLint rules